If you want to sell anything online, an excellent method to encourage for people to purchase from you is to combine bonuses with your product.

 When you’re selling your own product, the method by which you deliver your bonuses can vary.

-If, for example, your main product requires members to log into a web portal to gain access to coursework and videos, you could easily include the bonuses in their own section within that membership site.
+If, for example, your main product requires members to log into a web portal to gain access to coursework and videos, you could easily include the bonuses in their individual sections within that membership site.

 If your main product is an eBook, you could include additional files or instructions in the .zip file that they download.